-A: It is claimed by scientists that urine therapy can help battle cancer cells, bacteria, dysentery and gonorrhea even rabies to have a short list of what the potential can be helped or in some cases cured.
+A: It is claimed by some that urine therapy can help battle cancer cells, bacteria, dysentery and gonorrhea even rabies to have a short list of what the potential can be helped.

 Q: Does anyone do urine therapy?

 A: Yes, Some famous people have done urine therapy for their health.
-British actress Sarah Miles would consume urine, Major League Baseball player Moisés Alou would urinate on his hands to help soften them, even Madonna the popular singer has stated that she urinates on her feet for the cure to athlete's foot.
+British actress Sarah Miles would consume urine, Major League Baseball player Moisés Alou would urinate on his hands to help soften them, even Madonna the popular singer has stated that she urinates on her feet for help with athlete's foot.